CEC Tour August 2021

 8. Bowydd Buildings : Bristol LL6B SLB 185 emerges from the depot onto the High Street presumably just before the opening of the new depot ; a “For Sale” notice is over the arch ; it cost £2500 in 1926.

-9. Leyland PS1 KA244 on the rear yard of the CMS depot, along with a highbridge DTO-class PD2 on 27th March 1955.
+9. Leyland PS1 KA244 on the yard just west and below the old CMS depot, along with a highbridge DTO-class PD2 on 27th March 1955.
 The Festiniog Railway’s Duffws station, closed in 1939 (now the toilets) is behind.
 One surviving narrow gauge line, leading to the first Bowydd incline heads uphill in the centre left.
 (H A Townley)

 10. CMS LL6B KW 291 by the Queens Hotel, opposite the old depot, with a rather mixed bag of destination information, presumably before the May 1958 fleet renumbering.
 (J Fozard).

-11. Traditionally the key Pwllheli-Blaenau service extended the full length of the town to terminate at the LMS Railway Station.
+11. Traditionally the key Pwllheli-Blaenau service extended the full length of the town to terminate at the north end at the LMS Railway Station.
 DLB 737 is backed by the now-demolished station buildings.
 Presumably taken after the 1959 route re-numbering.
-Photographer not known..
+Photographer not known.

 12. The retaining wall of the old LMS station is on the right of this view.
 Crosville SMG 393 was working the service that connected Blaenau Ffestiniog and the temporary Tan-y-Bwlch terminus of the Festiniog Railway, probably in the mid-1970s.
 The entry to the post-1964 CMS depot is further down the road (David Flett)